 Rather than spending your time on several activities, try to focus on just a few that you truly care about.
 Be sure that at least one or more of your activities incorporates exercise and a social or community aspect.
 By focusing on depth rather than breadth in your activities, you’ll get far more out of them without detracting from your medical school coursework.

 4 | Embrace Your Classmates and Community

 Support each other and offer a helping hand when you notice someone struggling.
-Don’t expect someone else to; step up when you have the opportunity.
+Don’t expect someone else to do so; step up when you have the opportunity.
 I knew a struggling classmate, and while I initially thought that one of their closer friends would help them, I ultimately took it upon myself to offer a helping hand.
-I’m really glad I did, as I later learned that student didn’t have a strong support system.
+I’m really glad I did, as I later learned that that student didn’t have a strong support system.

 Again, congratulations on getting into medical school!
 I wish you the best in your medical school career.
-Medicine is one of the most challenging and rigorous types of higher education, but likely the most rewarding.
+Medicine is one of the most challenging and rigorous types of higher education, but it’s also one of the most rewarding.
 Some of my closest friendships were established and grew from my time as a medical student.
 Medical school is a grind, but by following these practices and finding your comfort zone, you’ll be well-equipped to excel.

 For more study strategies and general wellness and productivity tips, follow the Med School Insiders blog or sign up for our weekly newsletter to get new content sent directly to your email once a week.